All Episodes

 Now you can compare that.

-Doesn't matter that he didn't listen to his task force or Comrade de Blasio.
+Governor Cuomo, doesn't matter that he didn't listen to his task force or Comrade de Blasio.

-He didn't listen, they didn't buy the ventilators.
+They didn't buy the ventilators.

 They didn't prepare.

-Both of them in early March were telling us, go out on the town, De Blasio saying, Oh, we're New Yorkers.
+Both of them in early March were telling us, go out on the town, de Blasio, saying, oh, we're New Yorkers.

 We have this handle, Cuomo saying.

-But and they get praise to the hilt.
+And it's not just this, and they get praised to the hilt.

-The level of hypocrisy on every single issue, whether it be I believe, but not if it's against uh Joe Biden or a quid pro quo, but not if it's Joe Biden withholding money for zero experienced son.
+The level of hypocrisy on every single issue, whether it be I believe, but not if it's against Joe Biden or a quid pro quo, but not if it's Joe Biden withholding money for zero experienced son.

-Up is down, Bill, down is up.
+Up is down, Bill.

 You know, purple is pink or purple is blue and blue is purple.